georgenakashyan/ParkingPal/README.md

 # ParkingPal
-ParkingPal is a web application that helps users find available parking spaces in their area.
+ParkingPal is a web application that helps commuters find availiable parking spaces in busy areas.

 ## Features